 The chamber should be sealed and evacuated at the start of a vacuum baking application.
 The oven is not built to operate with the chamber exposed to atmosphere.
-Running the oven with the door or the vent open risks destroying the vacuum pump, damaging the integrity of the oven chamber, and may oxidize chamber surfaces.
+Running the oven with the door or the manual vent port open risks damaging the vacuum pump, damaging the integrity of the oven chamber, and may oxidize chamber surfaces.